Staff – Red Lodge Clay Center

 RLCC’s Gallery Coordinator is responsible for curating and organizing our annual exhibition calendar, as well as, inviting artists to exhibit, curate, and jury our wide array of exhibitions.
 In addition, the Gallery Coordinator runs the day-today operations of our retail space, including our online gallery and manages our resident staff members.

-Jill has been actively involved in the clay world, diligently working to have a positive impact on our field.
-Moving to Red Lodge from Carbondale, Colorado, Jill recently worked as a studio artist and as an Educator at the Aspen Art Museum, and served two terms as the Secretary of the Board of Directors for the National Council on Education for the Ceramic Arts (NCECA).
 Jill earned her MFA from the Rochester Institute of Technology School for American Crafts, and her BA from Hamilton College.
 She has been a resident artist at numerous art institutions, notably the Anderson Ranch, the Archie Bray Foundation, and Arrowmont School for Arts and Crafts.
 Past employment includes work as the Executive Director of the Carbondale Clay Center, the Executive Director of the Clay Studio of Missoula, the Programs and Administration Director at the Archie Bray Foundation, and the Studio Manager of the ceramics program at the Anderson Ranch Art Center.
 While in her studio Jill focuses on creating minimal, architectural ceramic sculptures that have been widely exhibited throughout the United States, as well as sharing her passion of ceramics through conversation with anyone and everyone who will listen.

 residencies@redlodgeclaycenter.com

-RLCC’s Program’s Coordinator is responsible for organizing and managing our Artist-In-Residency and Education programming as well as Communications, including social media, press/publishing, and general communication with the public and visiting artists.
+RLCC’s Programs Coordinator is responsible for organizing and managing our Artist-In-Residency and Education programming as well as Communications, including social media, press/publishing, and general communication with the public and visiting artists.

 Pete ScherzerFacilities Coordinator